Power of Attorney

 Pay Attention to Your Estate Plan: Chris Rock’s Expired Prenuptial Agreement

-Prior to the start of the State of Connecticut’s current fiscal year that began on July 1, the State’s General Assembly made some important changes to how the state’s Probate Courts are funded.
-The new budget reduces state funding for the Pro… Read More
+Changes to Probate Court Funding in Connecticut Prior to the start of the State of Connecticut’s current fiscal year that began on July 1, the State’s General Assembly made some important changes to how the state’s Probate Courts are funded.
+The new budget reduces state funding for the Probate Courts down to zero for the […]

 Top Twenty Problems with Skilled Nursing Facilities (Part Three of Four)